Pyenb/macOS-ISOs/README.md

 *If you are a representative of Apple Inc. or any other involved party, please read the [Legal](#legal-) section below.*

+I do not own this credit to the owner:https://github.com/Pyenb/macOS-ISOs

 ## Table of Contents 📚

 - [Download Links](#download-links-)